Native plants and animals

 We aim to conserve biodiversity at the landscape scale to minimise these threats and eventually increase biodiversity and the health of our environment.

-Coastal Fauna and Habitats of the Western Eyre Peninsula - a field guide for the west coast is now available.
+Coastal Fauna and Habitats of the Western Eyre Peninsula - a field guide for the west coast

 Coastal Fauna and Habitats of the Western Eyre Peninsula by Hannah Ling and James McGregor, highlights the native vegetation communities and wildlife species found on our West Coast.
 The guide profiles the majority of the native species people are likely to encounter within this unique coastal environment.
 A great resource for students, visitors, landholders and community members.